ErenKilisli/Portfolio-Website/README.md

 ## Tech Stack

-- **Bootstrap 5:** For responsive design and pre-built UI components.
+- **Bootstrap 5:** For responsive design and pre-built UI components and easy and fast approach for site.
 - **Font Awesome:** For high-quality icons (social media, email, etc.).
 - **Google Fonts:** For custom typography.
 - **jQuery:** For simplified DOM manipulation and smooth scrolling effects.